moodmosaic/bookmarks/README.md

 ### Prettyprint

-F# source code formatter, inspired by scalariform for Scala, ocp-indent for OCaml and PythonTidy for Python
+fantomas - F# source code formatter, inspired by scalariform for Scala, ocp-indent for OCaml and PythonTidy for Python
 https://github.com/dungpa/fantomas

 ## Cryptocurrencies